Violence against women in Mexico: Alternative perspective

+The ongoing violence against women in Mexico cannot be understood outside the historical and structural context in which it exists.
+From colonialism’s imposition of patriarchal gender norms to the neoliberal economic policies that have exacerbated gendered precarity, the systemic oppression of women in Mexico is both historical and contemporary.
+Gender-based violence is not an anomaly but a manifestation of these deeply embedded power structures.

+Addressing this crisis requires not only legal reform and better enforcement but also a critical reexamination of the historical narratives and economic policies that have shaped gender relations in Mexico.
+Feminist scholarship and activism play a vital role in challenging these systems and imagining alternative futures in which gender equity and justice are possible.

 Economic roots

 Mercedes Olivera looks at the way that gender dynamics have changed recently, especially with the introduction of neoliberal economic policies in Mexico.
 Mercedes Olivera is a researcher at the Center for Higher Studies of Mexico and Central America in the Universidad de Ciencias y Artes of Chiapas, and she is involved in the Independent Women's Movement and the Center for Women's Rights.
 Olivera argues that as poverty, unemployment, and insecurity have increased in Mexico, more women have started joining the workplace in order to attempt to escape their situations.
 This progression of increasing numbers of women in the workplace has threatened the concept of a division of labor between men and women, where men's place was the workplace and that the duties of the women are in the home.
 According to Olivera, this change has affected men's self-image and harmed their personal sense of "machismo" or superiority.

+Additionally there is a discrepancy in the information most citizens know about how services are impacted by the supply and demand in the countries economy.
+The demand for these services proceeds from cases of women suffering violent acts or any form of physical, verbal or psycho-social abuse and if they were appropriately reported.
+While the supply is related to the governmental regulations, mechanisms, and institutions that have been established to provide the affected women with these services.
+In 2003 the Attorney General of Mexico City, Alvarez de Lara, reported that about 15% of the women suffering from domestic violence were the head of their home.
+With the inequalities of societal norms and lack of governmental regulations to support the development of women, it was stated by the World Bank that in Mexico a working women only makes 68 cents of a dollar to what a man typically makes.
+Often leading women to remain in abuse relationships in order to maintain some financial stability.